Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Is homemade toothpaste without glycerin possible?

 Yes!
-All of our recipes are natural toothpaste without glycerin, using coconut oil as the base instead.
+Each and every one of our recipes are natural toothpaste without glycerin, and instead, we use coconut oil as the base.
 This is a major advantage over commercial “natural” brands and a defining feature of our Natural Toothpaste Recipes.

 Final Verdict: Why You’ll Never Buy Toothpaste Again